marine-mb/spring-access-inspector/inspector/README.md

 Compile the code:

-`mvn compile exec:java -Dexec.mainClass=com.theodo.tools.preauthorize.analyzer.PreAuthorizeAnalysis`
+`mvn compile exec:java -Dexec.mainClass=com.theodo.inspector.PreAuthorizeAnalysis`

 Run the code (using maven exec plugin) and give it your pom path:

-`mvn exec:java -Dexec.mainClass=com.theodo.tools.preauthorize.analyzer.PreAuthorizeAnalysis  -Dexec.args="/the_path/where/poms/are"`
+`mvn exec:java -Dexec.mainClass=com.theodo.inspector.PreAuthorizeAnalysis  -Dexec.args="/the_path/where/poms/are"`

 N.B: Compile your code before: